arogozhnikov/arogozhnikov.github.io/_posts/2020-11-01-microscopy.markdown

 This post contains reflections and is not meant to be an easy reading.
 This post assumes that you understand wave mechanics.

+I have a nice general background in physics, however just that was clearly insufficient &mdash; a lot of specificity towards.

 ## Things I wanted to know about microscopy